CRSimmons3/rockbuster/README.md

 The objective of the project was to provide insights to inform the launch strategy for the new online video service.

 ## Tools
 SQL was used to query the database.
+These elements of SQL were used, amongst others:
+- grouping
+- ordering
+- joins
+- subqueries
+- common table expressions

 ## Files
 Files uploaded here include: